something-predictable/node-service/instructions.md

 setEnvironment({ SERVICE_BASE_URL: `http://localhost:${port}/` });
 ```

+Remember, tests will automatically fail if errors are logged, so there's no need to assert that `getLoggedEntries()`is free of errors.

-If a handler does a fetch to an external endpoint, consider using creating a helper mock server using Nodejs' built-in `createServer` in the `node:http` module and use environment variable to direct the handler to hit that mock, and use it in all relevant tests.
-For internal endpoints and public external endpoints that doesn't mutate anything, just let the fetch run as is.
+If a handler does a fetch to **endpoints not owned by us**, consider using creating a helper mock server using Nodejs' built-in `createServer` in the `node:http` module and use environment variable to direct the handler to hit that mock, and use it in all relevant tests.
+Put such mocks at the bottom of the test files that need them.
+For **our own endpoints** and public external endpoints that doesn't mutate anything, just let the fetch run as is against a suitably deployed service configured in env.txt.
+Ask if you do not know where it's deployed.

 ## Related Packages

 npm install and use the following packages if relevant:

-**fetch**: **DO USE** the `@riddance/fetch` rather than the built-in `fetch`.
+**fetch**: **DO USE** the `@riddance/fetch` package rather than the built-in `fetch`.
+**docs**: **DO USE** the `@riddance/docs` package as document database to store end-user provided data if needed.

+Re-read your instructions after you install packages.